-In 2007 the Environment Agency commissioned ESI to develop a groundwater model to address new water resource issues in the Lichfield area, following this the model has since been redeveloped to address new resource issues.
+In 2007 the Environment Agency commissioned ESI, now part of Stantec, to develop a groundwater model to address new water resource issues in the Lichfield area, following this the model has since been redeveloped to address new resource issues.

 The Lichfield Permo-Triassic sandstone aquifer is a strategic groundwater resource for the West Midlands.
 However, several vulnerable low-flow streams arise from it.
 The catchment of one of these, the Leamonsley Brook, is under-drained by a 5 km long Victorian water transfer tunnel, known as the Hanch Tunnel.
 The Hanch Tunnel was excavated below the water table for its entire length and is only partly lined.

 In 2007 the Environment Agency engaged ESI to develop a numerical groundwater model of the Lichfield aquifer.
 This model would significantly improve the Environment Agency’s ability to make technically robust abstraction licensing decisions, in the Leamonsley Brook catchment and elsewhere in the aquifer.